Editor’s Note: This post was originally published in March 2, 2017 and has been revamped and updated for accuracy and comprehensiveness.

 1. Solidify Your Marketing Plan

-Stay consistent, achieve your milestones, and remain well prepared with a solid marketing plan.
+Stay consistent, achieve your milestones, and remain well-prepared with a solid marketing plan.
 Discuss your strategies for execution and map out all the steps you will take in order to reach every goal.
-Your business journey will never be a straight path however, so remember to stay proactive.
+Your business journey will never be a straight path, however, so remember to stay proactive.
+A solid marketing plan includes implementing well-thought-out loyalty and membership programs to increase your theme park’s revenue.

 A Theme for Your Theme Park Marketing Strategy